Ultimate Costa Rica itinerary for 7 days

 Costa Rica is one of the most popular countries to visit in Central America.
 Mostly because of its stunning landscape.
 It's one of the most biodiverse countries in the world and you'll spend your days hiking though lush rainforest or relaxing on the best beaches.
 Even though 7 days is not extremely long, there's enough to do, so please take my Costa Rica itinerary for 7 days as inspiration to visit this beautiful country.

-Again, 7 days is not a lot, but enough to see some of Costa Rica's best highlights.
+Again, 7 days in Costa Rica is not a lot, but enough to see some of the countries best highlights.
 To really enjoy the most of this 7 day itinerary, it's best to rent a car.
-Public transportation is fine in Costa Rica, but not the fastest option.
+Public transportation is fine, but not the fastest option.

-• Day 1: Arrive in San JosĂ©, explore vibrant city sights.
+• Day 1: Arrive in San José, explore vibrant city sights.

 • Day 2: Travel to Manuel Antonio, relax on arrival.